abraham-espinosa/income-expense-tracker/README.md

 # Income & Expenses Tracker
-Income & Expenses Tracker is a website application built with JavaScript that allows you to track income and expenses.
+Created a JavaScript application that tracks users’ income and expenses.
+Implemented localStorage property to save records in the browser.

 ## Website Functionality
 #### Home Page